 Mergers and Acquisitions

-Earlier in 2013 Oracle bought Nimbula, a provider of private cloud infrastructure management software.
+In 2013 Oracle bought Nimbula, a provider of private cloud infrastructure management software.
 Nimbula's product is complementary to Oracle, and is expected to be integrated with Oracle's cloud offerings.
 It also bought Tekelec, a leading provider of network signaling, policy control, and subscriber data management solutions for communications networks.
 By combining Tekelec with leading capabilities from Oracle Communications and Acme Packet, Oracle expects to provide the most complete communications offering that will enable service providers to engage with customers, improve operations, control network resources and deploy innovative communications services.
 (Oracle bought Acme Packet in 2013 for some $1.7 billion.

 Acme Packet's Net-Net line of products allow companies to send data securely across the Internet.
 It was the company's biggest push into the market for equipment that transports Internet data and moves it into the IP networking space (where Cisco is dominant).